-Each differential input to the AD8175 is applied to a differential receiver.
+Each differential input to the AD8178 is applied to a differential receiver.
 These receivers allow the user to drive the inputs with an uncertain common-mode voltage, such as from a remote source over twisted pair.
-The receivers respond only to the differences in input voltages and restore an internal common-mode suitable for the internal signal path.
-Noise or crosstalk, which affect each receiver's inputs equally, are rejected by the input stage, as specified by its common-mode rejection ratio (CMRR).
+The receivers respond only to the differences in input voltages and restore an internal common mode suitable for the internal signal path.
+Noise or crosstalk, which affect each the inputs of each receiver equally, are rejected by the input stage, as specified by its common-mode rejection ratio (CMRR).

 Furthermore, the overall common-mode voltage of all three differential pairs comprising an RGB channel is processed and rejected by a separate circuit block.
-For example, a static discharge or a resistive voltage drop in a middle-of-CAT5-run with sync-on CM signaling coupling into all three pairs in an RGB channel are rejected at the output of the AD8175, while the sync-on CM signals are allowed through the switch.
+For example, a static discharge or a resistive voltage drop in a middle-of-Cat-5-run application with sync-on CM signaling coupling into all three pairs in an RGB channel are rejected at the output of the AD8178, while the sync-on CM signals are allowed through the switch.

-The circuit configuration used by the differential input receivers is similar to that of several Analog Devices general-purpose differential amplifiers, such as the AD8131.
+The circuit configuration used by the differential input receivers is similar to that of several Analog Devices, Inc. general-purpose differential amplifiers, such as the AD8131.
 The topology is that of a voltage-feedback amplifier with internal gain resistors.
-The input differential impedance for each receiver is 5 k Ω in parallel with 10 k Ω or 3.33 k Ω , as shown in Figure 50.
+The input differential impedance for each receiver is 5 k Ω in parallel with 10 k Ω or 3.33 k Ω , as shown in Figure 49.

-Figure 50.
+Figure 49.
 Input Receiver Equivalent Circuit

 This impedance creates a small differential termination error if the user does not account for the 3.33 k Ω parallel element.
 However, this error is less than 1% in most cases.
-Additionally, the source impedance driving the AD8175 appears in parallel with the internal gain-setting resistors, such that there may be a gain error for some values of source resistance.
-The AD8175 is adjusted such that its gain is correct when driven by a backterminated CAT5 cable (25 Ω effective impedance to ground at each input pin, or 100 Ω differential source impedance across pairs of input pins).
-If a different source impedance is presented, the differential gain of the AD8175 can be calculated as where R_s is the effective impedance to ground at each input pin.
+Additionally, the source impedance driving the AD8178 appears in parallel with the internal gain-setting resistors, such that there may be a gain error for some values of source resistance.

+The AD8178 is adjusted such that its gain is correct when driven by a back-terminated Cat-5 cable (25 Ω effective impedance to ground at each input pin, or 100 Ω differential source impedance across pairs of input pins).
+If a different source impedance is presented, the differential gain of the AD8178 input receiver can be calculated as where R_S is the effective impedance to ground at each input pin.

-$G{dm} = \frac{2.525 \text{ k}\Omega}{2.5 \text{ k}\Omega + Rs}$
+$$G{DM} = \frac{5.05 \,\mathrm{k}\Omega}{2.5 \,\mathrm{k}\Omega + R{\mathrm{s}}}$$

-When operating with a differential input, care must be taken to keep the common-mode, or average, of the input voltages within the linear operating range of the AD8175 receiver.
-For the AD8175 receiver, this common-mode range can extend railto-rail, provided the differential signal swing is small enough to avoid forward biasing the ESD diodes (it is safest to keep the common-mode plus differential signal excursions within the supply voltages of the part).
+When operating with a differential input, care must be taken to keep the common mode, or average, of the input voltages within the linear operating range of the AD8178 receiver.
+For the AD8178 receiver, this common-mode range can extend rail-to-rail, provided the differential signal swing is small enough to avoid forward biasing the ESD diodes (it is safest to keep the common mode plus differential signal excursions within the supply voltages of the part).

-The input voltage of the AD8175 is linear for ± 1 V of differential input voltage difference (this limitation is primarily due to ability of the output to swing close to the rails, since the differential gain through the part is +2).
-Beyond this level, the signal path will saturate and limit the signal swing.
-This is not a desired operation, as the supply current will increase and the signal path will be slow to recover from clipping.
-The absolute maximum allowed differential input signal is limited by longterm reliability of the input stage.
-The limits in the Absolute Maximum Ratings section of the data sheet should be observed in order to avoid degrading device performance permanently.
+The input voltage of the AD8178 is linear for ± 0.5 V of differential input voltage difference (this limitation is primarily due to the ability of the output to swing close to the rails because the differential gain through the part is ± 4).
+Beyond this level, the signal path saturates and limits the signal swing.
+This is not a desired operation because the supply current increases and the signal path is slow to recover from clipping.
+The absolute maximum allowed differential input signal is limited by long-term reliability of the input stage.
+The limits in the Absolute Maximum Ratings section should be observed to avoid degrading device performance permanently.